DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_mimic.md

 Note that it does not care where the actual turnout 22 is located.

-Similarly, the script may detect a button press on the mimic panel and use that to toggle a tuirnout
+Similarly, the script may detect a button press on the mimic panel and use that to toggle a turnout

 ```cpp
 ONBUTTON(722) TOGGLE_TURNOUT(22) DONE